neo-project/docs/en-us/network/private-chain/private-chain3.md

 # Build a private chain with one node

-NEO-CLI 2.10.2 supports generating blocks without consensus nodes, which means you can set up a private chain with one node. when running in a single node mode.
+NEO-CLI 2.10.2 supports generating blocks without consensus nodes, which means you can set up a private chain with one node.

 You can directly download the project [NEO-Private-Net](https://github.com/chenzhitong/NEO-Private-Net) to run a private chain quickly.
 Note that this project assumes you use Windows 10 and has [.NetFramework 4.7.1](https://www.microsoft.com/net/download/dotnet-framework-runtime) installed.